sonatype-nexus-community/the-cla/README.md

 see: [Creating an OAuth App](https://docs.github.com/en/developers/apps/creating-an-oauth-app) for details on how to register `the-cla` as a new oAuth application for your account on GitHub.

-For local development, you can use an `Authorization callback URL` that points to you locally running app,
+For local development, you can use an `Authorization callback URL` that points to your locally running app,
 like: `http://localhost:4200/`

 When you register this new oAuth app, GitHub will generate a `Client ID`.